envicutor/drafts/api-doc.rst

       type: queue
       location: BuildStore
   Dependencies-(id):
-    - explanation: the CacheBuilder uses it to send the confirmation of the installation of the dependencies
+    - explanation: the CacheServer uses it to send the confirmation of the installation of the dependencies
       type: Pub/Sub channel
       location: BuildStore